rayna-dj/rayna-dj/README.md

 ✨ Aspiring Software Engineer

 ## 🧠 About:
-I’m a computer science major at UT, currently pursuing a certificate in nonprofits & social entrepreneurship.
+I’m a computer science major at UT, pursuing a certificate in nonprofits & social entrepreneurship.
 My interests lie in software engineering, UX/UI design, the arts, and entertainment, with a strong emphasis on ethical practices in technology.
 I’m dedicated to leveraging tech to create equitable resources that empower underrepresented communities and am eager to explore opportunities where I can apply my creativity to drive meaningful change.